Option Pricing with Time-Varying Volatility Risk Aversion: Variance Risk Aversion and Economic Fundamentals

 \section{Variance Risk Aversion and Economic Fundamentals}

-Time variation in the volatility risk aversion is the key characteristic of the new pricing kernel.
-In this section, we seek economic explanation for this time variation by relating $\eta_{t}$ to economic fundamentals and other empirical quantities from the asset pricing literature.
+Time variation in volatility risk aversion is the key characteristic of the new pricing kernel.
+In this section, we relate the time variation in $\eta_{t}$ to economic fundamentals and several other variables that are widely used in the asset pricing literature.

 We focus on seven core measures of uncertainty, disagreement, and sentiment.
-The first set of variables are related to investor disagreements and we follow \citet{BollerslevLiXue2018} and use two types of proxies for disagreement.
-The first concerns macroeconomy fundamentals, where we use the forecast dispersion for both unemployment rate and GDP growth in the Survey of Professional Forecasters.\footnote{\citet{BollerslevLiXue2018} only use the forecast dispersion for one-quarter-ahead unemployment rate.} The second is disagreement about economic policy, where we adopt the economic policy uncertainty index by \citet{BakerBloomDavis2016}.
-We also include the \emph{variance risk premium} by \citet{CarrWu2008}, which \citet{GrithHardleKratschmer2017} argues is a proxy for market uncertainty.\footnote{Up-to-date VRP series was downloaded from Hao Zhou's website: https://sites.google.com/site/haozhouspersonalhomepage/} We also include three uncertainty measures from existing literature: The \emph{Economic Uncertainty Index} by \citet{BaliBrownCaglayan2014}; the \emph{Survey-based Uncertainty} index by \citet{OzturkSheng2018};\footnote{This index is constructed from the Consensus Forecasts publication by Consensus Economics Inc. Up-to-date data were downloaded from the website: https://www.american.edu/cas/faculty/sheng.cfm} and the \emph{Sentiment} variable by \citet{BakerWurgler2006}.
+The first set of variables is related to investor disagreements.
+Following \citet{BollerslevLiXue2018}, we use two types of proxies for disagreement.
+The first concerns macroeconomic fundamentals, for which we use the forecast dispersion for both the unemployment rate and GDP growth from the Survey of Professional Forecasters.\footnote{\citet{BollerslevLiXue2018} only use the forecast dispersion for the one-quarter-ahead unemployment rate.} The second proxy is disagreement about economic policy, for which we adopt the \textit{Economic Policy Uncertainty} index by \citet{BakerBloomDavis2016}.

+We also include the \emph{variance risk premium} (VRP) by \citet{CarrWu2008}, which \citet{GrithHardleKratschmer2017} suggest serves as a proxy for market uncertainty.
+Additionally, we incorporate three uncertainty measures from existing literature: the \emph{Economic Uncertainty Index} by \citet{BaliBrownCaglayan2014}, the \emph{Survey-based Uncertainty Index} by \citet{OzturkSheng2018};\footnote{This index is constructed from the Consensus Forecasts publication by Consensus Economics Inc. The authors provide data up to October 2021, and we fill in the values for the last two months using a simple predictive regression on all our explanatory variables.} and the well-known \emph{Sentiment} variable by \citet{BakerWurgler2006}.

 In addition to these seven core variables, we include the economic variables previously used in \citet{BakerWurgler2006} and \citet{WelchGoyal2007}, which we label as ``control variables''.
 Most variables are available at a monthly frequency.
-We will, for this reason, take monthly average of $\eta_{t}$ and regress the logarithmically transformed average on the variables listed above (and subsets of these variables).
+Therefore, we take the monthly average of $\eta_{t}$ and regress the logarithmically transformed average on the variables listed above, as well as subsets of these variables.